What is Hirschsprung’s Disease?

 Call your doctor prednisone immediately if your child shows any of these signs.
 If the problem is enterocolitis, your child may be admitted to the hospital.
 In the hospital, an intravenous (I.V.) line may be needed to keep body fluids up and to deliver antibiotics to fight the infection.
 The large intestine will be rinsed regularly with a mild salt water solution until all remaining stool has been removed.
 The rinse may also contain antibiotics to kill bacteria.

 When the child has recovered from the infection, the doctor may advise surgery.
-If the child has not had the pull-through surgery yet, the doctor may prepare for it by doing a colostomy or ileostomy before the child leaves the best generic levitra overnight hospital.
+If the child has not had the pull-through surgery yet, the doctor may prepare for it by doing a colostomy or ileostomy before the child leaves the tadalafil hospital.
 If the child has already had a pull-through operation, the doctor may correct the obstruction with surgery.

 Enterocolitis can be life threatening, so watch for the signs and call your doctor immediately if they occur.